 - Assume other duties as assigned.

-- Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student of the College of William and Mary.
+- Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student at William & Mary.

 - Must not have a conduct or honor sanction that is equal to or more stringent than probation during the application, appointment, and employment period.